- Fee Range:

 Since the accident, Stephanie has been featured on...

 The Today Show, The Ellen Degeneres Show, ABC World News Tonight as "Person of the Week", USA Today,USA Weekend, and People Magazine.

 Stephanie Decker has become a true symbol of survival and overcoming adversity.
-She has used her story as a platform to bring awareness for the Stephanie Decker Foundation, which supports two major areas:
+She has used her story to bring awareness for the Stephanie Decker Foundation, which supports two major areas:

 1. Children with prosthetics: Stephanie is passionate about children and sports.
 She has made it a mission to help children with prosthetics enjoy sports and the same athletic opportunities as others.

 2. Accessibility to leading-edge prosthetic products: Stephanie considers herself fortunate to have access to the latest high-tech prosthetics.
 However, there are many people without access.
-Stephanie has set out to help those people receive access to cutting-edge technology, which will help them with their mobility (she is also working to get a bill passed in the Kentucky legislature for this)
+Stephanie has set out to help those people receive access to cutting-edge technology, which will help them with their mobility (she has also worked with the Kentucky legislature for this).